socketry/falcon/guides/deployment/README.md

 `falcon host` loads configuration from the `falcon.rb` file in your application directory.
 This file contains configuration blocks which define how to host the application and any related services.
 This file should generally be executable and it invokes `falcon host` which starts all defined services.

-Here is basic example which hosts a rack application:
+Here is a basic example which hosts a rack application:

 ~~~ ruby
 #!/usr/bin/env -S falcon host